There are 83 upcoming classes.

 Drop by before 5 pm to grab a drink or snack from Brewing Good, then join us to discuss the layers in our book of the month!
 We focus on works that address more than one perspective, in an effort to use literature to better understand the world around us.

-This is part of HCLS' Native American Heritage Month series.
-Click here for the full schedule of classes and events for all ages.
+This class is part of our Summer Reading Adventures series!
+Click here to find a full schedule of classes and events.

 Nonfiction Book Club (in-person)